seanking/spring-cloud-config/README.md

 </dependencies>
 ```

-Implementation of the server couldn't be much simpler.
-Annotation a Spring Boot application with the `@EnableConfigServer` annotation.
+Next, introduce a Spring Boot application and annotate it with the `@EnableConfigServer` annotation.
+It's that simple!

 ```java
 package com.rseanking.server;